Can C3.ai Inc. (AI) Remain Competitive?

 Sponsored

-The average price from analysts is $135.56, which is $48.79 above the current price.
+The average price from analysts is $135.56.
 AI currently public float of 67.91M and currently shorts hold a 6.29% ratio of that float.
-Today, the average trading volume of AI was 4.53M shares.
+Today, the average trading volume of AI was 4.42M shares.

 AI’s Market Performance

-AI stocks went up by 3.78% for the week, with a monthly drop of -44.58% and a quarterly performance of -33.25%.
-The volatility ratio for the week stands at 7.02% while the volatility levels for the past 30 days are set at 9.29% for C3.ai Inc..
-The simple moving average for the period of the last 20 days is -22.24% for AI stocks with a simple moving average of -33.16% for the last 200 days.
+AI stocks went down by -13.50% for the week, with a monthly drop of -44.21% and a quarterly performance of -35.98%.
+The volatility ratio for the week stands at 6.50% while the volatility levels for the past 30 days are set at 9.37% for C3.ai Inc..
+The simple moving average for the period of the last 20 days is -21.95% for AI stocks with a simple moving average of -40.53% for the last 200 days.

 Analysts’ Opinion of AI